rangertaha/messaging-patterns/routing/README.rst

 Producer
 ________

 The producer sends messages to the exchange.
+In this example we are using an exchange with the **direct** type.
+This producer also takes an argument wich is assigned as the **routing_key**.